ParticulaCode/GoCubeUnityPlugin/README.md

 ---

 The GoCube Unity Plugin is a group of C# classes that form a bridge between Unity and our native Android™ and iOS™.
-Unity can call down into each platform's native code for GoCube commands and receive asynchronous data callbacks from native code up into Unity.
+Unity can call down into each platform's native code for GoCube commands and receive callbacks from native code up into Unity.
 The easiest way to get going with the plugin is by starting with one of the samples we have created.

 	Notice: The GoCube Unity Plugin only works with Android and iOS.